Culture & Education

 The culture sheets to the right, available as a courtesy of the American Orchid Society, provide a cultural overview for some of the common species found for sale in our area.
 Click each icon for the Acrobat version which can be printed for future reference.

-The HOS (Houston Orchid Society) is a member society of the American Orchid Society, the Southwest Regional Orchid Growers Association and is affiliated with the Orchid Digest and the International Phalaenopsis Alliance.
+The HOS (Houston Orchid Society) is a member society of the American Orchid Society, the Southwest Regional Orchid Growers Association and is affiliated with the Orchid Digest.

 HOS is recognized as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Service code.
 Contributions to the HOS (and the affiliated Houston Judging Center) are tax-deductible.
 Any content and images within the site are copyrighted and reproduction of content is strictly prohibited without prior authorization by contacting the HOS web master.